Description

 So, is this just a clone of a 5G9?
 Nope.
 Here at Cutthroat Audio, we pay homage to the classics, and strive to preserve the DNA of the circuit at hand.
 But we do believe in adding features that can enhance the player’s experience by making the amp more versatile, while preserving a circuit’s original design and sonics.
 For example, many of the Tweed-era amps use a 12AY7 in the V1 position.
 This tube has a 40% gain factor compared to a 12AX7’s 100%.
 It has more headroom, breaks up much later, but sounds very sweet and smooth when pushed.
 A lot of modern takes on Tweed-era circuits will abandon the 12AY7 in favor of the 12AX7, which makes for a more aggressive tone with earlier breakup.
 And that’s not a bad thing.
 So instead of choosing one or the other, or perhaps splitting the difference with a 5751 (70% gain factor), the Fullerton™ 5G9 has a 12AY7 & 12AX7 available on the Bright channel, via a push/pull volume pot.
 The somewhat redundant Normal channel has been re-voiced using a JMP50 lead spec inspired preamp section, using a 12AX7, for a more British flavor.
 The push/pull volume pot on the Normal/JMP50 channel internally jumpers the JMP50 and 5G9 preamp sections for even more sonic possibilities.

 I mentioned above the lack of a second gain stage on the stock 5G9.
 Well, with 1/2 of a 12AY7 sitting there unused, it just made sense to add one.
 So, a second gain stage was borrowed from the 6G3’s circuit, and made switchable on the push/pull tone pot.
 This moves it into 5E3 gain territory should the need arise.
 Like the 5E3, the 5G9 does not have a negative feedback loop.
 This accounts for the “hairy” tone of the 5E3 when pushed.
 Again, not a bad thing, but the Fullerton™ 5G9 has a NFB switch that lets you choose between 5G9 (none), 5F6-A (heavy) and 6G3 (moderate) NFB settings.
 Also added is a switch that lets you select the stock 5U4GB tube rectifier or solid state rectification.
-There is also a switch on the underside of the chassis that lets you select a higher B+ voltage, when running 5881 or 6L6GC power tubes.
 You can also use a GZ34 rectifier as well.
-When swapping power or rectifier tubes, a bias trim pot is available on the underside of the chassis.
+When swapping rectifier tubes, a re-bias is necessary.

 The Tweed Vibrolux and Tremolux were the first Fenders to have an on-board effect.
 The 5G9 uses a bias-vary tremolo, similar to what was used on the later 6G2, 6G3 and 6G11 Brownface amps.
 Unlike the Brownface brethren, the 5G9 needs a whole 12AX7 to do its thing, and the circuit has several differences.
 There are a couple of different component values in the tremolo section that I documented on my friend Sammy’s 5G9, as well as several on the web, that are not reflected on the Fender schematic or layout.
 These are likely running changes that Fender was know to make as circuits evolved during a production run.
 These differences have been incorporated into the Fullerton 5G9’s tremolo.
 I’ve also done done the tremolo mod that slows the speed down to a much more usable level.
 At low speed settings the tremolo speed is way too fast.
 This is a common issue on the Brownface era amps with bias-vary tremolo as well.